ReeceGoding/Frustration-One-Year-With-R/README.md

         relate to `regexec()`?*” – leaving you with no straws to clutch at.

--   Even once you have found the right function for the job, it can be tough to use.
+-   The right function for the job can still be tough to use.
 Compare the `stringr` answer to [this question](https://stackoverflow.com/questions/12427385/) to the base R answers.
 Or better yet, use `gregexpr()` or `gregexec()` for any task and then tell me with a straight face that you both understand